theAgileQA/pyrestrequest/README.md

 - No, this is a separate niche and there are already many excellent tools to fill it
 - Adding load testing features would greatly increase complexity
 - But some form might come eventually!

-## Why do you use PyCurl and not requests?
-- Maybe eventually.
-PyRestTest needs the low-level features of PyCurl for benchmarking, and benefits from its performance.
-However we may eventually abstract some of the core testing features away to allow for pure-python execution